zda58/game-server-alg/README.md

 All messages are sent as JSON.
 Message formats are specified in specification.md.

-## Player
-An example of a player agent is included in algorithmplayer.
 <img width="564" alt="image" src="https://github.com/axie2335/battleship_algorithm_server/assets/107224274/b28dc0ba-2870-4d2c-817a-51a8cced5321">

-This agent uses a probabilistic heatmap to find the most likely ship coordinates.
-Try to beat it with your own.

 ## Build instructions
 To run server: